DMovies - Your platform for thought-provoking cinema

 Sudan, Remember Us

-Fly-on-the-wall documentary captures the pro-democracy-fervour in post-revolution Sudan, as well as the violence and the delusion that ensued - from the 81st Venice International Film Festival
+Fly-on-the-wall documentary captures the pro-democracy-fervour in post-revolution Sudan, as well as the violence and the delusion that quickly ensued - in cinemas on Friday, June 27th

 The year is 2023.
 A woman tells her friend on the telephone that the Civil War in Sudan gets barely mentioned on French television.
 A toilet graffiti reads: “we will not forgive/ we will not forget”.
 An airplane drops bombs in an urban area.
 Rewind four years and we are in 2019.
 We see a far more optimistic Karthoum, during the height of the Sudanese Revolution.
 Dictator Omar Al-Bashir has finally been removed, after 30 years of ruthless ruling.
 Democracy finally gets implemented in the third largest country of Africa.
 Civilians are jubilant.
 They chant nationalistic songs and exude national pride.
 They march through the streets of town confident that they have claimed control of their future